Employer of Record

 Notice Period

-Under the Minimum Notice and Terms of Employment Acts, 1973-2005, both employees and employers must adhere to minimum notice periods for terminating a contract of employment:
+Under the Minimum Notice and Terms of Employment Acts, 1973 to 2005, both employees and employers must adhere to minimum notice periods for terminating a contract of employment:

 • Employees: Must provide at least one week’s notice if they have been continuously employed for 13 weeks or more.
 If the contract specifies a longer notice period, that must be followed.